Chocolate Peppermint Cookies

 • Combine cake mix and flour in a large bowl and whisk to combine.
 Add eggs, and melted butter, mix using an electric mixer until you have a thick dough.

-• Using a large cookie scoop and measure out 12 cookies.
+• Using a large cookie scoop, measure out 12 cookies.
 Press the cookie dough into a thick round disc.
 Bake 6 cookies at a time.
 Place the cookies on a silicone mat {or parchment} lined baking sheet for 11-13 minutes or until set.

 • Remove cookies from the oven and allow them to cool completely on the baking sheet.